ThibaultBee/StreamPack/README.md

    `app:enableZoomOnPinch` is a boolean to enable zoom on pinch gesture.

-3. Instantiates the streamer (main live streaming class)
+3. Instantiate the streamer (main live streaming class)

    A `Streamer` is a class that represents a whole streaming pipeline from capture to endpoint ( incl. encoding, muxing, sending).